 Potters often set their stool at a slight angle.
 A rule of thumb is to tilt your stool seat around 10 degrees towards your potter’s wheel.
 The reason for tilting your seat is so that it tips your pelvis towards the potter’s wheel.
 This helps to prevent you from hunching forward and puts less strain on your lower back.

-If you have a stool with adjustable legs, you can raise the back legs a little more than the front.
+If you have a stool with adjustable legs, like the mobility stool in the picture above, you can raise the back legs a little more than the front.
 This puts a bit of a tilt on the stool seat.
-I’ve also seen potters who have strapped a block of PVC or wood to the back legs of their stool.
+I’ve also seen potters who have strapped a block of PVC or wood to the back legs of their pottery wheel stool.